About Standard Chartered We are a leading international bank focused on helping people and companies prosper across Asia, Africa and the Middle East.

 Regulatory & Business Conduct

-Display exemplary conduct and live by the Group's Values and Code of Conduct.
+Display exemplary conduct and live by the digital asset custody venture's Values and Code of Conduct.

-Take personal responsibility for embedding the highest standards of ethics, including regulatory and business conduct, across Standard Chartered Bank.
-This includes understanding and ensuring compliance with, in letter and spirit, all applicable laws, regulations, guidelines and the Group Code of Conduct.
+Take personal responsibility for embedding the highest standards of ethics, including regulatory and business conduct, across the digital asset custody venture.
+This includes understanding and ensuring compliance with, in letter and spirit, all applicable laws, regulations, guidelines and the Code of Conduct.

 Effectively and collaboratively identify, escalate, mitigate and resolve risk, conduct and compliance matters.